0shaurya/mathular-theme/pages/geometry/congruency_proofs.md

 - title: Congruency Proofs
   index: 4
 excerpt: "An excerpt is used as the page description and can be up to 160 characters long..."
+terms:
+  - ['Congruent Triangles', 'When two triangles are congruent they will have exactly the same three sides and exactly the same three angles.']

 ---

 <h1>Geometry</h1>